 What happens in the event of a confirmed case of COVID-19 with a staff member?

 All staff and inmates who were in direct contact or prolonged close contact will be notified and directed to quarantine following guidelines provided by the Department of Public Health.

 Is the offender population receiving additional cleaning products for sanitizing their cells?

-We have enhanced sanitation and cleaning protocols at all facilities, and for all transportation vehicles, to include designating additional sanitation officers.
+We have enhanced sanitation and cleaning protocols at all facilities and for all transportation vehicles, including designating additional sanitation officers.
 All state facilities undergo a mandated chemical fogging process a minimum of 2x/month, as an added disinfecting measure.

 Are inmates allowed legal visits?